 - The purpose of undergraduate pharmacy education (the pharmacy degree programme) is to produce pharmacy graduates who have the knowledge, skills and attributes to safely participate in the National Pharmacy Internship Programme (NPIP).
-Graduates should be prepared for patientcentred pharmacy practice and their learning should be based upon and underpinned by appropriate and sufficient understanding of the principles and techniques of the pharmaceutical sciences. - 2.
-Undergraduate pharmacy education will seek to develop in the student: - (a) professional and personal integrity and discipline of mind; - (b) an understanding of and a commitment to the ethos of professionalism, in particular a commitment to the concept of patient centredness and duty of care; - (c) the capability to adapt to developments in pharmacy and medicine; - (d) a commitment to life-long learning, in particular an awareness of the need to maintain appropriate experience in the practice of pharmacy, keep abreast of continuing education and professional developments in the profession of pharmacy and undertake appropriate continuing professional development relevant to the practice of pharmacy. - 3.
-To ensure graduates are properly prepared to apply for entry to the NPIP and so ensure patient safety and public protection, the undergraduate pharmacy degree programme (the Degree Programme) must take account of the NPIP competence standards and the core competency framework as approved by the PSI Council from time to time. - 4.
+Graduates should be prepared for patient-centred pharmacy practice, and their learning should be based upon and underpinned by appropriate and sufficient understanding of the principles and techniques of the pharmaceutical, biomedical and social sciences. - 2.
+Undergraduate pharmacy education will seek to develop in the student: - (a) professional and personal integrity and discipline of mind; - (b) an understanding of and a commitment to the ethos of professionalism, in particular a commitment to the concept of patient centredness and duty of care; - (c) the capability to adapt to developments in pharmacy, medicine and healthcare; - (d) a commitment to lifelong learning, in particular an awareness of the need to maintain appropriate experience in the practice of pharmacy, keep abreast of continuing education and professional developments in the profession of pharmacy and undertake appropriate continuing professional development relevant to the practice of pharmacy. - 3.
 These standards are intended to underpin and complement the statutory requirements set out in the Pharmacy Act 2007 (as amended) and the Pharmaceutical Society of Ireland (Education and Training) Rules 2008 including the requirement to produce and submit an annual report.

-PHARMACY SCHOOL AND MISSION
+STANDARD 1: PHARMACY SCHOOL AND MISSION